-This bill amends the Public Health Code by adding new sections that establish guidelines for the handling of unused facility-provided drugs, specifically for ophthalmic surgical procedures and medical care.
-Under the new Section 17773, hospitals and freestanding surgical outpatient facilities are required to offer any unused portion of a drug dispensed for an ophthalmic procedure to the patient upon discharge, provided certain conditions are met.
-These conditions include that the drug was ordered and administered during the patient's inpatient care and that the unused portion is necessary for the patient's continued treatment.
+This bill amends the Public Health Code by adding new sections that establish guidelines for the handling of unused portions of facility-provided drugs, specifically for ophthalmic surgical procedures and medical care.
+Under the new Section 17773, hospitals and freestanding surgical outpatient facilities are required to offer any unused portion of a drug administered during an inpatient procedure to the patient upon discharge, provided certain conditions are met.
+These conditions include that the drug was ordered and administered at the facility, and that the unused portion is necessary for the patient's continued treatment.
 Additionally, if a pharmacist dispenses the drug, they must ensure it is properly labeled, and the prescriber must counsel the patient on its use.

 Statutes affected: